tagyoureit/InfluxDB_WDC/README.md

 #### Authorization
 If you use authorization on your InfluxDB, you can click the link to reload the page with the username/password fields.
 Alternatively, add `?auth=true` or `?auth=false` to the end of the URL to access these directly.

+## Features

+* Basic Auth or no Auth
+* Full or Incremental refresh
+* Row count for extract creation progress

 ## Suggestions on use
 ### Tableau and Time Series